atomily/Pretty/README.md

 ```

 #### Footer (in detail)
 The footer is actually the same thing as the navigation except that it supports icons and that it's on the bottom of the page.
-To add a icon just add it to the ```social``` class.
+To add / remove a icon just add it to the ```social``` class.
+Pretty straight forward right?

 Example
 ```html